Koha-Community/kohadocs/source/patrons.rst

 -  First choose the type of invoice you would like to create

-   -  To add additional values to the manual invoice type pull down menu, add them to the `MANUAL\_INV <#manualinvvals>`__ Authorized Value
+   -  To add additional values to the manual invoice type pull down menu, add them to the `MANUAL\_INV <#manualinvvals>`__ authorized values

    -  **Important**

-          The value set as the Authorized Value for the MANUAL\_INV authorized value category will appear as the Description and the Authorized Value Description will be used as the amount.
+          The value set as the authorized value for the MANUAL\_INV authorized value category will appear as the description and the authorized value description will be used as the amount.

 -  If the fee is associated with an item you can enter its barcode so that the line item shows a link to that item